Game Notes: San Antonio Missions at El Paso Chihuahuas

 MiLB.tv / KONO 860 AM

-Season High for Taylor: With two more hits in last night's loss, Missions outfielder Tyrone Taylor has hit safely in six straight games which is his new season-high.
-During this stretch, he is batting .370 (10-for-27) with six runs, a home run, and six RBI.
-Dating back to July 23, when he returned from the IL, he has hit safely in 12 of 16 games he has appeared in.

-Sally's Big Night: Missions utility man Tyler Saladino had one of his most productive games of the season last night.
-He finished the night 2-for-3 with a home run, a double, three runs, three RBI, and two walks.
-His three runs scored tied his career high.
-This was also his second straight night with a home run.
-In five games since returning to San Antoniom Saladino is batting .462 (6-for-13) with six runs, a double, two home runs, and five RBI.
+Long Time Coming: With a Tyler Saladino home run in last night's game, the Missions have now hit 169 long balls this season.
+They are currently three home runs shy of setting a new franchise record for home runs in a single season.
+The record of 171 home runs was set in 1925.
+With 21 games remaining in the regular season, it is likely that the 2019 Missions will shatter this record.

+Missions Debut: Left-hander Brent Suter made his Missions debut last night as he continues his rehab assignment from Tommy John Surgery.
+After making three scoreless appearances with the AZL Brewers and Double-A Biloxi, Suter dominated in his Missions debut last night.
+In two innings, he allowed no runs, no hits, one walk, and struck out four batters.

-Multi-Hitters: With a 2-for-5 peformance last night, Missions C David Freitas joins Trent Grisham as the only Missions players to record multi-hit games in six straight games.
+Multi-Hitters: Missions infielder Lucas Erceg became the newest Missions player to collect six straight multi-hit games after going 2-for-4 in last night's game.
+This comes one night after David Freitas joined Trent Grisham as the two Missions players to accomplish this feat.
 Grisham had a six-game streak from July 13-18.
-During this streak, Freitas is batting .500 (16-for-32) with 10 runs, three home runs, four doubles, and 11 RBI.
-Freitas also extended his on-base streak to 21 games last night.
-He is now one shy of tying his 22 game on-base streak which is currently the team high this season.
+During this streak, Erceg is batting .500 (14-for-28) with seven runs, a home run, five doubles, and seven RBI.

+Career High for Saladino: With a solo home run in last night's game, Tyler Saladino set a new season high with 17 home runs.
+His previous high was 16 with Advanced-A Winston-Salem in 2011.
+His 63 RBI with San Antonio also sets a new season-high for Saladino.
+Combined with his numbers in Milwaukee, Saladino has 19 home runs and 71 RBI.

 *WHAT THEY'RE SAYING*